 Geneva Shareholder Derivative Disputes Attorney

 A derivative action is a mechanism for shareholders to hold third parties (corporate officers or directors) liable for corporate misfeasance.
 A derivative action is a unique instrument in that it entails shareholders bringing a cause of action, on behalf of the corporation, against corporate officers or directors.
-In other words, shareholders have the ability to file a lawsuit, on behalf of the corporation, against the corporation’s directors and officers — the very people in control of running the corporation.
+In other words, shareholders have the ability to file shareholder derivative disputes lawsuits, on behalf of the corporation, against the corporation’s directors and officers — the very people in control of running the corporation.

 When Derivative Actions Should Be Brought